When you go to order an espresso, you may be faced with the choice between a regular espresso and a doppio.

 Using an AeroPress

-To get started, you’ll need to heat up some water to about 205 degrees Fahrenheit or just below boiling.
+To get started, you'll need to heat water to approximately 205°F, or just below boiling.
 This is approximately 96 degrees Celsius.

 Your AeroPress comes in three pieces: a plunger, a brew chamber, and a basket.
 To get started, follow the steps below:

-- Grab a paper coffee filter made especially for the basket of your AeroPress and insert it.
+- Grab a paper coffee filter, specifically designed for the basket of your AeroPress, and insert it.

 - You'll want to pour a bit of hot water over it to pre-wet it before brewing.